SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 Write a function which keeps information about companies and their employees.

-You will receive array of strings containing company name and employee's id.
+You will receive an array of strings containing company a name and an employee id.

-Add each employee to the given company.
+Add each employee to the specified company.
 Keep in mind that a company cannot have two employees with the same id.

-When you finish reading data, order the companies by the name in ascending order.
+When you finish reading the data, order the companies by name in ascending order.

 Print the company name and each employee's id in the following format: